-Since November 2013, an independent clinical trial in cryoablation of lung tumors in non-small cell carcinoma or metastatic lesions has been ongoing at the Kameda Medical Center in Kamogawa, Japan.
+Since November 2013, an independent clinical trial in cryoablation of lung tumors in non-small cell carcinoma or metastatic lesions has been ongoing at the Kameda Medical Center in Kamogawa, Japan using our IceSense3 system.
 Based on data provided to us, this trial is an ongoing trial, and to date, more than 300 procedures have been performed using our cryoablation system.

 In November 2020, the lead investigator for the trial published the results in a peer reviewed article in the European Journal of Radiology.
 The results in the published article covered the cryoablation treatments in 101 patients during the years 2013 through 2019.
-The patients in this review were divided into four categories based on the size of maximum tumor diameter, as follows: (1) group 1: tumor size up to 0.9 cm, (2) group 2: tumor size between 1 and 1.2 cm, (3) group 3: tumor size between 1.3 and 1.7 cm and (4) group 4: tumor size larger than 1.8 cm.
+The patients in this review were divided into four categories based on the size of maximum tumor diameter, as follows: (1) group 1: tumor size up to 0.9 cm; (2) group 2: tumor size between 1 and 1.2 cm; (3) group 3: tumor size between 1.3 and 1.7 cm; and (4) group 4: tumor size larger than 1.8 cm.
+Ten patients experienced local recurrences.
+There were no recurrences in groups 1 or 2 (0%).
+There was one recurrence in group 3 (4%) and nine in group 4 (33%), indicating local control to be better in smaller tumors (p<0.001).
+The 3-year recurrence-free survival rates were: 86% in group 1; 97% in group 2; 93% in group 3; and 53% in group 4, indicating survival to be better in smaller tumors (p<0.001).
+There were no serious adverse events reported.

 The results of the trial, as disclosed in the published article, were that the treatment of tumors in groups 1 and 2 through cryoablation and LN2and local control of the tumor and the lack recurrence of the cancer was more effective than in groups 3 and 4.
 As part of the trial, tumors treated in groups 1 and 2 did not have local recurrence, while in groups 3 and 4, 4% and 33%, respectively, of the tumors had local recurrence.
-The 3-year recurrence-free survival rate was 86% in group 1, 97% in group 2, 92% in group 3, and 53% group 4, indicating the survival to be better in smaller tumors (p < 0.001).
+The 3-year recurrence-free survival rates were: 86% in group 1; 97% in group 2; 92% in group 3; and 53% group 4, indicating the survival to be better in smaller tumors (p < 0.001).
 No patient had treatment-related mortality.
 The most frequent complication was pneumothorax, with a rate of 24%, while the decrease of pulmonary function was just 3%.